UNC-optics/CaPuLeT/README.md

 - Image Acquisition Toolbox Support Support Package for GigE Vision Hardware
 - MATLAB Support Package for Arduino Hardware

 Finally, users will need to download the following drivers to generate a connection between their computer system and an external hardware devices.
-In our case, we need to download two drivers to interface with the monochrome camera used in our system.
+In our case, we need to download two drivers to interface with the additional camera used in our system.

 **Driver Requirements**:
 - USB3 Driver